thegushi/screendump/README.md

 ## The problem this solves

-My primary work desktop is often a single GNU screen session on a remote server, connected to multiple machines — channel-surfing between them, editing files, running Alpine, doing compiles, watching logs, etc.
+My primary work "desktop" is often a single GNU screen session on a remote server, connected to multiple machines — channel-surfing between them, editing files, running Alpine, doing compiles, watching logs, etc.